cuisine-wp/wp-table-migrations/README.md

 ## Quick examples

-Here are a few quick examples on how Cuisine will be making your life easier:
+Here are a few quick examples on how WP Table Migrations will be making your life easier:

 ---